 Smallest crowds, lowest prices.
 More local feel.
 Snow creates a wondrous atmosphere.

 Carry your passport, valid for a minimum of three months beyond your leaving the schengen Area and issued within the last 10 years.
 Immigration officials may request proof of onward or return travel, accommodation bookings, and sufficient funds.
 A valid Schengen visa, if your nationality needs one, is also necessary.
-Travel insurance is obligatory for Schengen visa applicants and highly recommended for all travelers.
+Travel insurance is mandatory for Schengen visa applicants and highly recommended for all travelers.

 Three months validity beyond departure from Schengen Area; not older THAN 10 years.